 Legacy Under the International Mesothelioma Program

 Dr. Sugarbaker also worked with the IMP to establish satellite programs in other parts of the world.
 He wanted there to be cancer centers in areas where mesothelioma incidence is the highest.
-This helps mesothelioma patients get treatment without having to travel long distances for care.
+This helps mesothelioma patients get treatment without traveling long distances for care.

 Other Work

-In part because of his persistent work in the education of others on mesothelioma and in treating the disease, Dr. Sugarbaker was chosen as one of “America’s Top Doctors.”
-He held this distinction as a leader in his field since 2002 until his passing in 2018.
-He wrote and co-authored a large number of research articles on various types of lung diseases, including mesothelioma.
+Dr. Sugarbaker was named one of “America’s Top Doctors.”
+He held this distinction as a leader in his field from 2002 until his passing in 2018.
+He wrote and co-authored many research articles on various types of lung diseases, including mesothelioma.

 Dr. David Sugarbaker's Patients

-Many people believe that Dr. David Sugarbaker was the best Pleural Mesothelioma surgeon in the country.
-His legacy is built on several institutions that have become the best mesothelioma research and treatment centers in the world.
+Many people believe that Dr. David Sugarbaker was the best pleural mesothelioma surgeon in the country.
+His legacy is built on several institutions that have become the world's best mesothelioma research and treatment centers.
 His latest work has transformed Baylor into a top cancer center in the country for patients with mesothelioma.

 Patients chose Dr. Sugarbaker because:

-- He had 3 decades of surgical experience.
+- He had 30 years of surgical experience.

 - He offered multimodal treatment proven to lengthen survival times.

-- He cared about his patients and understands the difficulties that come with mesothelioma.
+- He cared about his patients and understood the difficulties that come with mesothelioma.

-There are mesothelioma patients surviving beyond 10 years and more thanks to Dr. Sugarbaker.
-His track record speaks for itself and patients know this.
+Thanks to Dr. Sugarbaker, some mesothelioma patients can survive for 10 years or longer.
 Get your free Mesothelioma Veterans Packet to learn more about mesothelioma treatment strategies and your treatment options.

-The Mesothelioma Veterans Center has no affiliation with and is not endorsed or sponsored by Dr. David Sugarbaker.
+The Mesothelioma Veterans Center is not affiliated with, endorsed, or sponsored by the late Dr. David Sugarbaker's estate.
 The contact information above is listed for informational purposes only.